WordPress/gutenberg/packages/components/src/tab-panel/README.md

 #### selectOnMove

-When `true`, the tab will selected when receiving focus (automatic tab activation).
+When `true`, the tab will be selected when receiving focus (automatic tab activation).
 When `false`, the tab will be selected only when clicked (manual tab activation).
 See the [official W3C docs](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/) for more info.

 -   Type: `boolean`
 -   Required: No